The Non-Linear Representation Dilemma: Is Causal Abstraction Enough for Mechanistic Interpretability?: Background

 \subsection{Algorithms}

 {\prec_{\alg}} {\prec_{\dnn}} {\mathbf{c}} {\nodes_{\mathtt{all}}}

 Given a task $\ftask$, we may hypothesise different ways it can be solved.
-We term each such hypothesis an algorithm $\alg$, which we represent as a deterministic causal model---a directed acyclic graph\footnote{\citet{Geiger2023CausalAA} also considers cyclic deterministic causal models and \citet{Beckers2018AbstractingCM} considers cyclic and stochastic causal models.
-We leave the expansion of our work to such models for future work.\looseness=-1} that implements a function $\algfunc: \calX \to \calY$.
-These causal models have a set of nodes $\nodesall$ which can be decomposed into three disjoint sets: (i) input nodes $\nodesinput$ representing elements in $\bx$, (ii) output nodes $\nodesoutput$ representing elements in $\by$, and (iii) inner nodes $\nodesinner$ representing intermediate variables used in the computation of $\algfunc$.
+We term each such hypothesis an algorithm\footnote{“Algorithm” here need not match a formal definition as, e.g., the considered functions may be uncomputable.} $\alg$, which we represent as a deterministic causal model---a directed acyclic graph that implements a function $\algfunc: \calX \to \calY$.\footnote{\citet{Geiger2023CausalAA} also considers cyclic deterministic causal models and \citet{Beckers2018AbstractingCM} considers cyclic and stochastic causal models.
+We leave the expansion of our work to such models for future work.\looseness=-1} These causal models have a set of nodes $\nodesall$ which can be decomposed into three disjoint sets: (i) input nodes $\nodesinput$ representing elements in $\bx$, (ii) output nodes $\nodesoutput$ representing elements in $\by$, and (iii) inner nodes $\nodesinner$ representing intermediate variables used in the computation of $\algfunc$.
 As we focus on acyclic causal models, the edges in this graph induce a partial ordering on nodes $\nodesinput \partialsmall \nodesinner \partialsmall \nodesoutput$.
 Let $\nodevalue_\node$ denote the value held by node $\node$, and let $\nodesvalues_\nodes$ denote values taken by the set of nodes $\nodes$.
 The set of incoming edges to a node $\node$ represent a direct causal relationship between that node and its parents $\parents(\node)$, denoted: $\nodevalue_{\node} = \algfuncnode{\node}(\nodesvalues_{\parents(\node)})$.
 We can compute algorithm $\algfunc$ by iteratively solving the value of its nodes while respecting their partial ordering:\looseness=-1

 where we define $\nodesvalues_{\nodesinput}$ to be the input value $\bx$, and take the value of the output nodes $\nodesvalues_{\nodesoutput}$ as our algorithm's output.
 Importantly, for an algorithm $\alg$ to represent a task $\ftask$, its output under ``normal'' operation must be $\algfunc(\bx) = \ftask(\bx)$.
 For an example of a task and related algorithms, see \cref{subsubsec:hierarchical_equality_details}.